This page supplements the GENERAL HANDBOOK by providing information specific to the RUSSIAN IN BISHKEK PROGRAM.

 Question Not Anwered?

-Visit us between 4 and 5pm Eastern on Tuesdays and Fridays for VIRTUAL OFFICE HOURS
+Visit us between 2-3 pm Eastern on Tuesdays and Fridays for VIRTUAL OFFICE HOURS